-Isaw is basically chicken intestines clean, boiled, skewered, barbecued and slathered with a spicy sauce.
+Isaw is basically chicken intestines cleaned, boiled, skewered, barbecued and then slathered with a spicy sauce.
 This may seem gross at first but give it a whirl and you’ll be hooked.
 The smokiness of the sauce and the soft-gooey texture of the intestines are perfect appetizers.
 These babies are also great with rice but I prefer them without.
 I could eat ten sticks of these in one sitting.

 Sugba is the local term for grilling.
 If you’re in the mood for a heavy meal, there are stations that offer grilled fresh seafood served with rice and your beverage of choice.
-You get to shop for your choice of seafood and have it served right off the grill.
+Shop for your choice of seafood and have it served right off the grill.

 Prito, on the other hand, is frying.
 Fried food is also a main stay at the Roxas Night Market.
-Be it fried dumplings, fried chicken, fried chicken skin or innards (intestines, liver, or proventriculus) , there’s something that will capture your taste buds.
+Be it fried dumplings, chicken, chicken skin or innards (intestines, liver, or proventriculus) , there’s something that will capture your taste buds.
 Also, the dips are addictive, especially the spicy ones.

 Tok Neneng and Kwek Kwek

-The orange batter might look weird but this is what makes tok neneng and kwek kwek unique from the rest of the boiled egg treats at the Roxas Night Market.
+The weird-looking orange batter is what makes tok neneng and kwek kwek unique from the rest of the boiled egg treats at the Roxas Night Market.
 Tok Neneng are boiled quail eggs (sold per piece), dipped in the orange batter, deep fried then served with a side of seaweed salad.
 Kwek-kwek is basically the same but is made from either boiled chicken egg or balut.

 Fish Balls, Tempura and Squid Balls

 Don’t be weirded out by the funky colors of these fried treats.
-Fish balls (white), squid balls (pink), shrimp balls (orange), tempura, kikiam and other fried stuff are best served drowning in a sweet-spicy sauce and a cup of ice-cold buko juice.
+Fish balls (white), squid balls (pink), shrimp balls (orange), tempura, kikiam and other fried stuff are best served drowning in a sweet-spicy sauce.
+Add a a cup of ice-cold buko juice, too!